The-Marcy-Lab-School/mod-7-react-api-project/proposal.md

 To ensure that we can complete all core features of the application in 1 week, we will aim to complete tasks according to the following timeline:

 **Day 1**
-- [ ] Fetch the API 8/20
+- [x] Fetch the API 8/20
-- [ ] H1 title, Search bar form, Buttons 8/20
+- [x] H1 title, Search bar form, Buttons 8/20
-- [ ] Styling the Home page with the idea of our wireframe in mind.
+- [x] Styling the Home page with the idea of our wireframe in mind.
 8/20

 **Day 2**
-- [ ] Show description of Marvel character 8/21
+- [x] Show description of Marvel character 8/21
-- [ ] Rendering multiple images 8/21
+- [ ] (Strecth)Rendering multiple images 8/21
-- [ ] Ticket description and due date

 **Day 3** (MVP due by the end of the day)
-- [ ] Ticket description and due date
-- [ ] Ticket description and due date
+- [ ] Build NavBar 8/22
-- [ ] Ticket description and due date
+- [ ] Style About Page 8/22

 **Day 4**
 - [ ] Ticket description and due date